kudujs/kudu/README.md

     view:          // the ractive view instance (Note: beforeInit won't have this property)
     ctrl:          // The controller instance for this event
     route:         // The route that resolved to this controller
     initialRoute: // true if this is the first route loaded, false otherwise.
-Useful if you need to know if the application loaded for
+Useful if you need to know if the
-                  // the first time or if a route changed. isMainCtrl  : // (experimental) true if the new controller replaces the main view eg. the target
+                  // application loaded for the first time or if a route changed. isMainCtrl  : // (experimental) true if the new controller replaces the main view eg. the target
                   // specified in kudu initialization is replaced.
 If false
-                  // it means the new controller is a sub view on another controller eventName   : // name of the event which fired error       : // optionally specifies the error (an array of error messages) which led to the event being triggered next/prev: {    // the next or previous controller options - prev for for init, render and complete, next for remove,
+                  // it means the new controller is a sub view on another controller eventName   : // name of the event which fired error       : // optionally specifies an error (an array of error messages) if an error occurred next/prev: {    // the next or previous controller options - prev for for beforeInit, init, render and complete,
-                    // beforeUnrender and unrender.
+                    //  next for remove,  beforeUnrender and unrender.
                     // viewFail has both next and prev
         ajaxTracker: // the ajaxTracker of the prev/next controller
         args:        // arguments passed to the prev/next controller